How to get lower insurance rates

 Buy an older or less expensive vehicle.

-Consider downsizing your insurance rate by down-sizing your vehicle.
-It costs more to insure large SUVs, new cars, and luxury vehicles.
+Consider downsizing your insurance rate by downsizing your vehicle.
+Insuring large SUVs, new cars, and luxury vehicles costs more.
 Slightly older, smaller, less expensive vehicles for everyday commutes will save you money.
 Talk with your insurance agent about makes and models to consider buying.
-Then decide which one will result in lower insurance rates that will meet your needs.
+Then, decide which will result in lower insurance rates that meet your needs.

 Take a driver safety course to lower your insurance rate.

 Some insurance companies offer reduced premiums if you complete an approved or accredited defensive driving or accident prevention course.
-Some states provide such classes, and some states may reduce the number of points on a driver’s record after completing one.
-Check with your state DMV and your insurance company before taking a course like this.
+Some states provide such classes, and others may reduce the points on a driver’s record after completing one.
+Check with your state DMV and insurance company before enrolling in these courses.

 Install a vehicle safety device if appropriate.

 You may be able to lower your premiums by installing an anti-theft device in your vehicle.
-Especially if you live, work or need to park in an area at higher risk for auto theft.
-Talk with your agent, who can recommend anti-theft systems that will lower your insurance premium when installed.
+Especially if you live, work, or need to park in an area at higher risk for auto theft.
+Talk with your agent, who can recommend anti-theft systems to lower your insurance premium when installed.
 Ask if the risk of theft balances with the expense of the device.

 How SR22 insurance affects your insurance rate:

 You may experience license suspension after a traffic violation or legal judgment at some point in your driving history.
-If that happens, you’ll have to buy SR22 or FR44 insurance for a while.
+If that happens, you’ll have to buy SR22 or FR44 insurance for a specific time.
 SR22 and FR44 insurance cost more than standard auto insurance.
-After you complete the SR22 / FR44 requirement, you’ll be able to return to standard auto insurance rates.
+After you complete the SR22 / FR44 requirement, you can return to standard auto insurance rates.

-UltraCar Insurance has low rates on owner and non-owner SR22, FR44, and motorcycle insurance.
-Call us or start an SR22 or FR44 insurance quote today!
+UltraCar Insurance has low rates on SR22, FR44, and motorcycle insurance for car owners and non-owners.
+Call us or start an online car or motorcycle insurance quote today!